y-arjun-y/arjunyadav/pages-md/projects.md

 #### Summary

-An interesting first foray into the world of extracurriculars for little Arjun, I distinctly remember running from the car after an outing to attend my microeconomics class.
+An interesting first foray into the world of extracurriculars, I distinctly remember running from the car after an outing to attend my microeconomics class.
 The neurodegenerative disease course was also interesting.
 I hope all my instructors are doing well now!

 <hr />